-When someone says something hurtful, we are quick to react.
-Our instincts take over.
-We let our emotions get the best of us.
-We don’t try to understand the other side.
-We often allow our hurt feelings to influence our actions.
+When someone says something hurtful, you are quick to react.
+Your instincts take over.
+You let your emotions get the best of you.
+You don’t try to understand the other side.
+And you often allow your hurt feelings to influence your actions.

-However, they often guide us in the wrong direction.
-We become defensive.
-We are unable to understand how someone could say something so hurtful.
-We hold grudges.
+However, they often guide you in the wrong direction.
+You become defensive.
+You are unable to understand how someone could say something so hurtful.
+And then the worst: you hold grudges.

-While it’s great to live in the moment, it is also great to be proactive as opposed to reactive.
-Prepare for the future.
-Understand different points of view.
-Take back control of your life.
+While it’s great to live in the moment, it is also great to be proactive, not reactive.
+This involves preparing for the future, understanding different points of view, finding your zen, and taking back control of your life.

+Why?
 Being proactive gives you that control.
-It puts the steering wheel in your hands.
-And you better grab hold.
-Life is a wild ride.
+It puts the steering wheel in your hands and you better grab hold—life is a wild ride.

-It is about living mindfully.
-Be mindful in the now, but of the future as well.
-You are the captain of your ship.
+Being proactive is all about living mindfully.
+You must remain mindful of the now, but also of the future as well.
+Remember, you are the captain of your ship.
 You are in full control.
 Things don’t just happen to you.
 You make things happen.
-That’s being proactive.

-Reactivity is the way we respond to something after it’s happened.
-We may not be prepared.
-We aren’t sure what is going to happen.
-We react in the moment or after the fact.
+Reactivity is the way you respond to something after it’s happened.
+You may not be prepared.
+You aren’t sure what is going to happen.
+And so you react in the moment or after the fact.

 For example, you might find your car is suddenly in need of a new transmission.
 You do not have an emergency fund or savings to pay for it.
 Having to take out a loan or borrow money from a friend or a family member is being reactive.

 Being proactive is already having an emergency fund set aside to deal with the unexpected.
 Yes, it’s not ideal.
 But is life always ideal?
 No. Life throws challenges at us constantly.
-It’s how we deal with them that shows our true selves.
+It’s how you deal with them that shows your true self.
 People who are proactive focus on the bigger picture.
 They don’t sweat the small stuff, because they know the small things don’t matter in the long run.

-Proactive individuals are on the receiving end of awesome benefits, including:
+Proactive individuals are also on the receiving end of awesome benefits, including: